-An introduction to the English major that includes an overview of the study of literature and how the canon (and sub-canons) are formed as well as an introduction to research methods and technological tools available to majors.
+An introduction to the English major that includes an overview of the study of literature and how the canon (and subcanons) are formed as well as an introduction to research methods and technological tools available to majors.
 Required for all English majors.

-ENG 235: English Methods

-This course focuses on the research methods and methodology common to the English Major.
+ENG 235 English Methods One credit hour This course focuses on the research methods and methodology common to the English Major.
 Topics include, but are not limited to, MLA and Chicago Manual of Style formats, research methodology, and common reference material and databases.
 May be repeated twice for credit.